emmt/OptimPack/doc/LARGE_SCALE.md

 programming languages: only scalar values and arrays are exchanged (no function pointer or things like that).

 Depending on the settings, optimization can be performed by an instance of the nonlinear conjugate gradient methods or an instance of the limited memory quasi-Newton (a.k.a. variable metric) methods.
-Simple bound constraints can be taken into account (providing the variable metric method is selected).
+Simple bound constraints can be taken into account (provided the variable metric method is selected).

 ### Unconstrained minimization example

 The following example shows how to solve an unconstrained problem by a limited memory variable metric method (`OPK_ALGORITHM_VMLMB`):

 ~~~~~{.cpp}
 const int n = 100000;       // size of the problem
 const int type = OPK_FLOAT; // type of variables